gustavosoares/CloudstackAutoScaleInteractive/README.md

 TODO
 --------
+- [X] Display template name and serviceoffering name in vmprofile list function;
 - [ ] Function to list autoscale vm group;
 - [ ] Function to create counters;
 - [ ] Function to list load balancers rules;
+- [ ] Remove to all commands;
 - [ ] Validate all inputs;
+- [ ] Enable to create an autoscale in projects

 References